Green swan? Leaders, work for sustainable implementation!

 This requires us to look into societal developments and into the meaning of sustainability.
 We are living in the times of VUCA (volatility, uncertainty, complexity and ambiguity).
 With regard to sustainability we have changed from a problem solving perspective to a solution creation perspective.
 The UN Sustainable Development Goals define a target knowledge, where business needs to go.
 Now we have to create the transformation knowledge, all this in a VUCA world.
 There are more and more decisions to be made under uncertainty, where the Monte Carlo simulation and the mathematical formula is not enough to give us the required guidance.

 The problem is the quality of the data and the quality of the probability estimator.
 Making good decisions under uncertainty and ambiguity is much more difficult than under risk.
 And it requires an extended tool box.
 Under risk the silent assumption is, that the future will be like the past.
 Therefore we can feed our models with reliable data.
-Crunching ex-post event data from millions of people, insurance companies can estimate the likelihood of you being involved in a certain event.
+Crunching ex-post event data from millions of people, insurance companies estimates the likelihood of you being involved in a certain event.
 When we forecast, we also use risk modelling.
 However, the quality of the data depends on how many variables we have to estimate.
 And this is based on a very thin or unreliable database.
 This is particular true for situations that are unprecedented.
 Let us look into this extended toolbox, which is a good predictor of business opportunities.
 But also a weak signal for unprecedented scenarios and downsides.

 We are living in the age of disruption: Political disruption, financial disruption, technological disruption, institutional disruption, social disruption.
 To remain competitive in the future, businesses, small as well as large, must be aware of their 10-year vision.
 Leaders need to imagine how their market will look like ten years from now.
 The company therefore needs to know more than just Porters five forces and the competitive situation.
 It needs to go beyond that and include an in-depth analysis of various factors, political, environmental, social, technological and organisational (PESTO).
 Karen is going to talk you through some of these tools including the three lines of defense approach, the difference between impact and environmental and social governance and ecosystems approaches to shape the future.
 Stay innovative while becoming sustainable!
 Sustainability is the brother of innovation.